sstsimulator/sst-macro/docs/developer/developer.md

 {
 ````
 The details of declaring and using external apps is found in the user's manual.
-From here it should be apparent that we defined a new application with name `rob_reiner`
+Briefly, SST-macro (using the `sstmac_app_name` define) reroutes the main function to be callable within a simulation.
-which is invoked via the `main` function.
+From here it should be apparent that we defined a new application with name `rob_reiner`.
 Inside the main function, we create an object of type `actor`.

 ````